-To reduce or eliminate certain potential conflicts of interest in our operations, our Articles of Incorporation require that a majority of our directors be Independent Directors, as discussed in detail below.
-While our governance documents do not require the separation of the offices of Chairman of the Board and Chief Executive Officer, our Company and Board of Directors currently operates under a leadership structure with separate roles for our Chairman of the Board and our Chief Executive Officer.
+To reduce or eliminate certain potential conflicts of interest in our operations, our Charter requires that a majority of our directors be "Independent Directors" (as defined by our Charter), as discussed in detail below.
+While our governance documents do not require the separation of the offices of Chairman of the Board and Chief Executive Officer, our Company and Board of Directors currently operate under a leadership structure with separate roles for our Chairman of the Board and our Chief Executive Officer.
 Pursuant to this structure, our Chairman presides over meetings of, and matters before, the Board of Directors, and our Chief Executive Officer is responsible for the general management of our business, financial affairs, and day-to-day operations.
+The Board of Directors believes that this allocation of responsibilities strikes an effective balance between efficient operational leadership and strong independent oversight, and is currently the most appropriate leadership structure for the Company.

-Additionally, when our Chairman is not an independent director, the Board of Directors may appoint a Lead Independent Director to complement the leadership of the Chairman and Chief Executive Officer.
-Key responsibilities of our Lead Independent Director would include, among others, facilitating communications between the Independent Directors and the Chairman of the Board, Chief Executive Officer, and other members of management, and, if our Board of Directors determines that our Chairman is conflicted with respect to a particular matter, presiding over meetings and discussions regarding such matter.
+Additionally, when our Chairman is not an independent director, the Board of Directors may appoint a Lead Independent Director to complement the leadership of the Chairman and the Chief Executive Officer.
+Key responsibilities of our Lead Independent Director would include, among others, facilitating communications between the Independent Directors and the Chairman of the Board, the Chief Executive Officer, and other members of management, and, if our Board of Directors determines that our Chairman is conflicted with respect to a particular matter, presiding over meetings and discussions regarding such matter.
 Our Chairman and Lead Independent Director are each nominated by the Governance Committee and each serve for an annual term beginning at the Board of Directors meeting following the annual meeting of stockholders at which such directors are elected.
-Our current Chairman, Ms. Hawkes, is independent and we will therefore not have a Lead Independent Director for the upcoming term.
+Our current Chairman, Laurie Hawkes, is independent and we will therefore not have a Lead Independent Director for the upcoming term.